 -Not own your home outright

 If you meet these criteria, then an IVA may be the right debt solution for you.
-Now that you know you qualify for an IVA, it’s time to choose an IVA company.
+Now that you know if you might qualify for an IVA, it’s time to find the best IVA company.

 Do Debt Management Companies offer IVAs?